ceramicnetwork/.github/OVERVIEW.md

 ### Programmable Content
 Programmable content.
 Static decentralized files are somewhat straightforward since they don't change, but if we want to enable dynamic decentralized data we need the ability to write programs that govern content mutations with explicit logic.
 Simple programs may enforce that only owners can update content, but more complex programs may mutate content based on external actions such as the change in a related document.
 Ceramic solves this by allowing content to be programmed in various ways.
 From state transition rules to complex operations, smart documents allow you to program content in the same way that smart contracts have allowed you to program money.

-### Strict Ordering Without Global State
-When constructing a decentralized content management protocol, a primary concern is how to guarantee document *state management and version control*.
-There are many different approaches to this problem; blockchains utilize consensus to guarantee strict ordering over a global state, while peer-to-peer databases forego strict ordering and usually employ some form of eventually consistent mechanism (i.e. CRDT).
-Neither of these approaches are appropriate for Ceramic's use case.
-Ceramic needs to have strict ordering within each document (so documents can be trusted enough to handle cryptographic key management/rotation/revocation), yet no global state (so the network can scale).
-To achieve this, each Ceramic document anchors its updates on a blockchain which provides trusted and immutable timestamps to document operations, but the network itself maintains no global state.
-Instead, each document has its own state.
-By foregoing global state in favor of doc state, Ceramic can horizontally scale to handle the massive amount of information in the world without creating one ever-growing bloated ledger, while also allowing nodes to be run in resource contstained environments such as browsers and mobile/IoT devices.

-### Flexible User Model
-To combat lock-in and to enable information to truly exist beyond the bounds of any single platform, Ceramic needs to support a platform-agnostic identity model.
-For this reason, Ceramic was designed with a DID-based user model.
-DIDs are the [W3C standard]() for decentralized identifiers and there are more than 40 DID methods currently used in production.
-Any DID can create and manage documents on Ceramic.
-Additionally, various DID methods such as [3ID (CIP-6)]() can be controlled using any/many different cryptographic wallet key pairs, so users can interact with Ceramic using the key pair or account of their choice.
+## The Ceramic Network
+The Ceramic Network is a trusted, peer-to-peer, dynamic information management platform for building next-generation decentralied applications.

+### Network Design
+At every level, the Ceramic network has been designed to handle extreme scale, be customizable,

-### Public, Permissionless Network
+#### Permissionless Network
 Ceramic aims to provide the permissionless content management infrastructure upon which a trusted, worldwide content ecosystem can be built.
 By liberating dynamic content management from centralized servers, the Ceramic network can act as the decentralized discovery and state management layer that adds trust to our collective content online.
 Because participants can create and resolve documents for any type of information without any centralized service, Ceramic unlocks interoperability between *all platforms and services across the web*.
 Ceramic is ideal for storing information that requires guaranteed trust, cross-platform interoperability, and multi-party consumption.
 Ceramic is the trusted foundation upon which a more connected, transparent, and user-centric internet is built.
 Worldwide content ecosystem.

-### Content Discoverability
+#### Public Discovery

-### Composability & Collaboration
+#### Content Composability & Collaboration
 By establishing a public, permissionless content network, Ceramic allows for cross-platform content discovery, sharing, and composability.
 With Ceramic, anyone can openly query and interact with content stored on the network as opposed to needing to gain access to a given server.
 Furthermore, documents can be referenced by other documents or built upon in various ways.
 Simply put, Ceramic does for content what blockchains have done to finance.
 Ceramic's global ecosystem of interoperable resources allows developers to build composable applications with unprecedented modularity, trust, and scale.

+#### Flexible User Model
+To combat lock-in and to enable information to truly exist beyond the bounds of any single platform, Ceramic needs to support a platform-agnostic identity model.
+For this reason, Ceramic was designed with a DID-based user model.
+DIDs are the [W3C standard]() for decentralized identifiers and there are more than 40 DID methods currently used in production.
+Any DID can create and manage documents on Ceramic.
+Additionally, various DID methods such as [3ID (CIP-6)]() can be controlled using any/many different cryptographic wallet key pairs, so users can interact with Ceramic using the key pair or account of their choice.

-### Complimentary Infrastructure / Complete the Web3 Stack
+#### Complimentary Infrastructure
 Ceramic is designed to compliment and integrate with your existing application infrastructure instead of replacing it.
 Ceramic delivers this in a handful of ways.
 Smart documents can backup content to whichever storage infrastructure you prefer, including decentralied networks (i.e. Filecoin, Sia, Arweave) or centralized databases (i.e. SQL).
 Smart documents can anchor updates on whichever blockchain or consensus system you prefer (i.e. Ethereum, Flow, Cosmos, Near).
 Smart documents can invoke scripts on whichever compute platform you prefer (i.e. blockchain, servers).
 Smart documents can be used to augment and extend your existing data management capabilities for new use cases (i.e. p2p databases, file storage).

+#### Strict Ordering Without Global State // Secure, Trusted, & Scalable
+When constructing a decentralized content management protocol, a primary concern is how to guarantee document *state management and version control*.
+There are many different approaches to this problem; blockchains utilize consensus to guarantee strict ordering over a global state, while peer-to-peer databases forego strict ordering and usually employ some form of eventually consistent mechanism (i.e. CRDT).
+Neither of these approaches are appropriate for Ceramic's use case.
+Ceramic needs to have strict ordering within each document (so documents can be trusted enough to handle cryptographic key management/rotation/revocation), yet no global state (so the network can scale).
+To achieve this, each Ceramic document anchors its updates on a blockchain which provides trusted and immutable timestamps to document operations, but the network itself maintains no global state.
+Instead, each document has its own state.
+By foregoing global state in favor of doc state, Ceramic can horizontally scale to handle the massive amount of information in the world without creating one ever-growing bloated ledger, while also allowing nodes to be run in resource contstained environments such as browsers and mobile/IoT devices.

 ## Smart Documents